wangxiaoyunanne/docs/source/hive_scaling.html.md

         max_ss_node := v;
 ```

-Using T as the number of triangles in the graph, the number of wedge checks is
+Using T as the number of triangles in the graph, the number of wedge
-normally a few times of T, noted as aT.
-For the three graphs tested by the
+checks is normally a few times `T`, noted as `aT`.
+For the three
-LLNL paper, Twitter, WDC 2012 and Rmat-Scale 34, a ranges from 1.5 to 5.
+graphs tested by the LLNL paper---Twitter, WDC 2012, and Rmat-Scale
+34---`a` ranges from 1.5 to 5.
+The large number of wedges can use up
+the GPU memory, if they are stored and communicated all at once.
 The
-large number of wedges can use up the GPU memory, if they are stored and
-communicated all at once.
-The solution is to generate a batch of wedges and check
+solution is to generate a batch of wedges and check them, then
-them, then generate another batch and check them, loop until all wedges are
+generate another batch and check them, loop until all wedges are
 checked.

 Assuming the neighbor lists of every vertex are sorted, the membership checking
 can be done in log(#neighbors).
-As a result, using d as the averaged out degree
+As a result, using `d` as the average outdegree
-of vertices, the costs analysis are:
+of vertices, the cost analysis is:

 | Parts                 | Comp. cost | Comm. cost    | Comp. to comm. ratio | Scalability | Memory usage |
 |-----------------------|------------|---------------|----------------------|-------------|--------------|